We're here to help you navigate the sometimes confusing rules surrounding working in the UK with a visa.

 The only exceptions to the above are the official dates when the University is closed, such as Christmas and Easter.

-After the official course end date, a student can work full-time provided that it is not a permanent position.
+After the official course end date, you are able to work full-time, provided that it is not a permanent position.

 Middlesex University does not provide ‘work letters’ to confirm how many hours a student is allowed to work.
 It is the responsibility of an employer to ensure correct allocation of working hours.

-It might be useful to refer to Right to work guidance published by the Home Office.
+Please refer to Right to Work guidance published by the Home Office.